kocsismate/kocsismate.github.io/_posts/2017-01-20-benchmark-for-some-popular-di-containers.md

 I have been interested in the topic since then so I wanted to finally conduct a better benchmark than the last one was:
 I tried to fix its flaws while keeping its many good parts.
 So here is my take!
-If you have any suggestion in mind about the benchmark or you want to add your container to the list, please create an [Issue or a Pull Request][github-repo].
+If you have any suggestion in mind about the benchmark or you want to add your container to the list, please create an issue or a PR [in the repo][github-repo].

 The examined containers are listed below along with some of their attributes: